• Skip to primary navigation

 Like I mentioned, a perk of this recipe is the simplicity of the ingredients–only 6 main ones!
 I bet you have most of these on hand:

-3. Shredded Mozzarella cheese – Not too much, but definitely staple of Chicken Parmesan and adds comfort factor.
+3. Shredded Mozzarella cheese – Like our Baked Chicken Parmesan and Chicken Parmesan Sandwich, this cheese adds Italian comfort factor.

 4. Shredded Parmesan cheese – Another mandatory staple of Chicken Parmesan.
 Grated Parmesan will work, too.

 5. Panko or whole wheat bread crumbs – Panko breadcrumbs will give it a great texture on top.
-You can use regular bread crumbs in a pinch though.
+You can also use regular homemade breadcrumbs or gluten-free breadcrumbs too.

 6. Fresh herbs – Fresh parsley or basil adds some additional flavor and color.
 You can substitute dried herbs from your pantry.